Over the Limit (2010): Aftermath

 On the May 28 episode of SmackDown, SmackDown General Manager Teddy Long announced a fatal four-way match for the World Heavyweight Championship would be taking place at the Fatal 4-Way pay-per-view.
 As the defending champion Jack Swagger automatically was part of the match, and as a result of his win by disqualification, Big Show received automatic entry.
 Later in the show, both The Undertaker and CM Punk qualified for the match as well, by defeating Rey Mysterio and Kane respectively.
 During his qualification match against Kane, Punk wore a mask to the ring in order to hide his newly-shaven head.
 During his match with Mysterio, The Undertaker suffered a concussion, broken orbital bone and broken nose and the following week, was deemed unable to participate in the match.
 WWE replaced him in the match by devising a storyline in which The Undertaker was found in a "vegetative state" by his on-screen half brother Kane on the following episode of SmackDown.
 That same broadcast, a battle royal to decide who would replace The Undertaker at the Fatal 4-Way pay-per-view was won by Rey Mysterio.

-At the beginning of the May 28 episode of SmackDown, Drew McIntyre made Teddy Long read out a letter from the WWE Chairman Vince McMahon, which stated that as a result of attacking McIntyre at Over the Limit, Matt Hardy had been suspended without pay until further notice.
+At the beginning of the May 28 episode of SmackDown, Drew McIntyre made Teddy Long read out a letter from WWE Chairman Vince McMahon, which stated that as a result of attacking McIntyre at Over the Limit, Matt Hardy had been suspended without pay until further notice.
 On the same episode, McIntyre simultaneously continued his feud with Kofi Kingston by teaming with Jack Swagger in a loss to Kingston and The Big Show.

 A second Over the Limit was held the following year, thus establishing the event as WWE's annual May PPV.
 Additionally, in April 2011, WWE ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.
-Over the Limit would be a short-lived PPV, however, as it was discontinued after its 2012 event and was replaced by Battleground in 2013.
+This was the only Over the Limit held before the original World Tag Team Championship was deactivated in August in favor of the WWE Tag Team Championship, which became available to both brands; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the only Over the Limit held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship, which also became available to both brands.
+Over the Limit would be a short-lived PPV as it was discontinued after its 2012 event and was replaced by Battleground in 2013.